ThomasGysemans/code_editor/README.md

 # code_editor

-A CSS, HTML and Javascript code editor for Android (Flutter).
+A CSS, HTML and Javascript code editor for Flutter with syntax highlighting and custom theme.

 ## Description